odama626/GeoVoice/README.md

 - You can add media and mark it on the map

+## Roadmap
+ - [ ] Cross device compatibility
+ - [ ] CSS animations to give sublte hints on how to use siteData
+ - [ ] find out why some videos are choppy on playback
+ - [ ] start working on api
+   - [ ] banner-ad that expands

+## Interesting use cases
+ - Farmer's marker
+ - open house
+ - university
+ - group meetups
+ - landmarks

 ## How to get started:
 1. Fork or download repo
 2. To install dependencies